abbreviatedman/react-children-assignment/readme.md

 - You’ve created a parent component that displays child components.

 Congratulations on completing the assignment!
 Feel free to ask if you need further assistance or have any questions.

+### Bonus

+1. Add more child components to display data from other endpoints in the Star Wars API.
+2. Add a loading spinner to the child components while the data is being fetched.
+3. Add "next" and "previous" buttons to the child components to navigate through the data.
+(Hint: Use the `next` and `previous` properties in the API response.)
+4. Add a search bar to the child component to search for a particular person.